 Henderson police officer strikes, kills pedestrian

-A Henderson police officer struck and killed a pedestrian killed Wednesday night along Boulder Highway, authorities said.
+A Henderson police officer struck and killed a pedestrian Wednesday night along Boulder Highway, authorities said.

-A Henderson police officer struck and killed a pedestrian killed Wednesday night along Boulder Highway, authorities said.
+A Henderson police officer struck and killed a pedestrian Wednesday night along Boulder Highway, authorities said.

-The 57-year-old officer was headed south on Boulder Highway near Tulip Falls Drive in a marked 2020 Chevrolet Taho at 7:35 p.m. as a 40-year-old woman in dark clothing tried to cross “an unlit portion of the roadway and outside of a marked crosswalk,” according to the Metropolitan Police Department.
+The 57-year-old officer was driving south on Boulder Highway near Tulip Falls Drive in a marked 2020 Chevrolet Tahoe at 7:35 p.m. as a 40-year-old woman in dark clothing tried to cross “an unlit portion of the roadway and outside of a marked crosswalk,” according to the Metropolitan Police Department.

 The woman was later pronounced dead at the scene, according to Metropolitan Police Department Lt.
 Joshua Younger.

-Boulder Highway was closed in both directions at North Gibson Road and drivers were asked to use other routes and to expect delays, according to the Regional Transportation Commission.
+Boulder Highway was closed in both directions at North Gibson Road, according to the Regional Transportation Commission.

 No further details were provided, according to Younger.